6 ways mine sites, landfill & quarries use drones in 2023

 Stop sending staff out to walk stockpiles and reduce the number of field surveys required to validate them.
-A drone operator will get volumes quickly and safely and then allow you to do comparisons from previous surveys.
+A drone operator will get volumes quickly and safely through aerial photography and then allow you to do comparisons from previous surveys.
 Drone survey can also identify areas suffering from uneven settlement.

 Good site surveys by drone and bench level plans can improve blast results and significantly reduce drilling and blasting costs for quarries and mines.